Last Updated on 31 October 2022.

 Our lead time is based on our diaries to book in the installations, so the more advance notice, the better!

 How do I choose my installer?

 As mentioned above, it is first and foremost incredibly important to make sure your installer is a qualified electrician with experience installing EV charging units.

 Then you’ll want to look at the overall service they’re providing.
-A great installer will offer a seamless end-to-end service and/or service package which includes a handover with training, remote support, or even an annual check for your charging point.
+A great installer will offer a seamless end-to-end service and a service package, which includes a handover with training, remote support, and/or even an annual check for your charging point.

 You’ll also want to consider the long-term goal for your electric transition.
 It might be that you’ve only got the budget for just the one charging point right now but long-term you’ll want a whole host of them, or perhaps you have a hybrid car right now but want to go fully electric later on so you’ll want a more sophisticated charger capable of a faster charge…

 A smart installer will ask you your plans and create the solution that fits you now and in the future.

 For example, we do an extensive consultation for anyone who reaches out to us to make sure whoever and whatever they choose is chosen based on an informed and educated decision.

 And it’s not just about future-proofing, but also working out the logistics of a successful installation.
 Aesthetics are important as it’s going to be sitting on the front of your home or workplace, after all!